sdenec/tidy5e-sheet/README.md

 4. Click 'Install' and wait for installation to complete
 5. Don't forget to enable the module in game using the "Manage Module" button

+### Color Settings

+This module uses the [colorsettings](https://github.com/ardittristan/VTTColorSettings).
+It is a optional dependency but it is recommended for the best experience and compatibility with other modules.

 ## Known issue / TODO

 - Update integration for [Character Actions 5e](https://github.com/ElfFriend-DnD/foundryvtt-dnd5eCharacterActions)